cysun/cs3220-examples/README.md

 ![Screenshot of Local Destination Screen](https://mynotes.cysun.org/files/view/1001290)

-Click the Next button, and on the next screen, set Root Directory to the local repository directory as shown in the screenshot below:
+Click the Next button, and on the next screen, set Root Directory to the directory where the repository was cloned to in the *Clone Project Repository* step.

 ![Screenshot of Local Destination Screen](https://mynotes.cysun.org/files/view/1001287)

 Click the Finish button to import the project.
-It will take Eclipse a little time to import the project (you can see the progress at the bottom right corner of Eclipse).
+It will take Eclipse a little time to complete the import (you can see the progress at the bottom right corner of Eclipse).
 After the project is imported, you can run it like a Eclipse Dynamic Web Project, e.g. right click on the project name and select Run As -> Run on Server.